h1sti/dstat_layer4/README.md

 # Layer4 DStat in Rust

 ## Overview
 This project is a Layer4 DStat (Distributed Statistics) tool built in Rust.
 It operates over TCP connections running on port 23.
-The tool is designed to monitor and report network statistics efficiently and securely.
+The tool is designed to monitor network statistics efficiently and securely.

 ## Features
 - **High Performance**: Written in Rust for speed and safety.